An award to recognize outstanding contributions of individuals living with a disability

 About the award

-The purpose of this fund is to provide an award recognizing high achievement by a Nova Scotian with a disability.
-It honors the accomplishments of Mr. James McGregor Stewart who overcame many barriers, despite a reliance on crutches throughout his life as a result of childhood polio.
-First in his class at Dalhousie Law School in 1914, he was also President of the Students’ Council.
-He was shortlisted for the Rhodes Scholarship but was not successful, in part due to concerns expressed about his physical disability by the Dalhousie University Senate.
-Nevertheless, Stewart went on to head a Halifax law firm that became the present day Stewart McKelvey.
-He was Chairman of Dalhousie’s Board of Governors.
-In 2000, Canadian Lawyer magazine named him as one of Canada’s ten greatest lawyers.
-This Fund was established by a friend of the James McGregor Stewart Society and donations by The Maple Tree Fund to recognize Nova Scotians living with a disability for their leadership, personal accomplishment or effective advocacy.
+This award honours the accomplishments of James McGregor Stewart who overcame many barriers, despite a reliance on crutches throughout his life as a result of childhood polio.
+He was shortlisted for the Rhodes Scholarship but was unsuccessful, in part due to concerns expressed about his physical disability by the Dalhousie University Senate.
+This award, established by a friend of the James McGregor Stewart Society and donations by The Maple Tree Fund, recognizes Nova Scotians living with a disability for their leadership, personal accomplishment or effective advocacy.

-Nominations are accepted for residents of Nova Scotia with disabilities.
+Nominations are accepted for Nova Scotia residents living with disabilities.

 Nominees will be evaluated for determination and achievement in conquering personal or externally imposed boundaries, with emphasis on leadership, personal excellence and advocacy.

-The one-thousand dollar Award will be presented annually on June 30th, the anniversary of the birth date of James McGregor Stewart.
+The $1,000 award is presented annually on June 30, the birth date of James McGregor Stewart.

 Donate to the fund

-If you would like to donate to this fund, donations of up to $500 can be made by clicking on the button below to go to the CanadaHelps donation page.
+If you wish to donate to this fund, donations of up to $500 can be made by clicking on the button below to go to the CanadaHelps donation page.